MrYKTG/MILLE-AUTO-FILTER-BOT/README.md

 * `SUPPORT_CHAT` : @Elsasupportgp
 * `PICS`: Telegraph links of images to show in start message.( Multiple images can be used seperated by space )
 * `FILE_FORWARD` : File redirect to channel telegram channel link eg: https://t.me/**************
-* `DELETE_CHANNELS` : you can delete multiple files by forwarding those files into a private channel.
-Firstly make a private channel, add your bot as admin, add that channel's ID as a variable named DELETE_CHANNELS and forward the files to that private channel and the bot will delete those files from its database.
-You can check logs to confirm whether the file is deleted from the bot's database or not.
 ### Optional Variables